 ● Students classified as graduate or research assistants are required to provide an average of 20 hours of service per week in the winter session as part of their fall and spring award.

 ● Students who receive 100% of the minimum stipend and a 100% tuition scholarship may not hold additional employment on or off campus.
 As with any professional appointment, the amount of service may vary from week to week, but the average is usually expected to be no more than 20 hours of service per week for the U.D. minimum stipend.
-Dean's permission is required for any exception to this "no other employment policy" and must be notified to the Office of Graduate and Professional Education.
+Dean's permission is required for any exception to this "no other employment policy" and must be approved by the Office of Graduate and Professional Education.

 ● Students who receive less than a 100% minimum stipend and are expected to provide service of less than 20 hours per week may accept additional work on or off campus.